-David Holzinger is the founder and artistic director of the EXEDRA Ensemble with which he debuted at the opening ceremony of the Salzburg Festival 2017.
+David Holzinger is guest conductor at the german based opera company "Junge Oper Rhein-Main", where he successfully led opera productions at the theaters in Rüsselsheim and Aschaffenburg.
+He is the founder and artistic director of the EXEDRA Ensemble with which he debuted at the opening ceremony of the Salzburg Festival 2017.

-It is his third season as the assistant conductor of Gustav Kuhn, the artistic director of the Tiroler Festspiele Erl/Austria.
-Since the summer season 2016 he has been taking over the rehearsals for Rossini’s “Guillaume Tell”, “Semiramide” and Verdi’s “La Traviata”.
+For four seasons he held the position of the assistant conductor of the music director of the Tiroler Festspiele Erl/Austria.
+Since the summer season 2016 he has been taking over the rehearsals for Rossini’s “Guillaume Tell”.
+After being reinvited he has also been working on “Semiramide”, "Ermione" and Verdi’s “La Traviata”.

 David Holzinger conducted several concerts on a successful one-month lasting tour to China.
 A short time after he was reinvited to go on a second tour as the assistant of their principal conductor Peter Santa.
 Among others the program included Gustav Mahler’s “The Song of the Earth”.